muchyesdawg/notes/pages/thermondynamics.md

 - efficiency
 	- the heat added to an engine, Q_h can be thought of as thermal fuel
-	- heat removed from engine, Q_c can be thought of as thermal exhaust -
+	- heat removed from engine, Q_c can be thought of as thermal exhaust
+	- engine exhaust is not efficient, but no heat engine can operate without some exhaust at low temp, T_c.
+	-
 - laws of thermodynamics
 	- first law of thermodynamics